anishfish2/pineconeTrial/README.md

   -   ENVIRONMENT: 'YOUR PINECONE ENVIRONMENT'
   -   KEY: 'YOUR PINECONE API KEY'
   - (Both of these can be found in your pinecone account settings)
+- If you would like your index to be deleted after run
+  - Uncomment line 96 in quickstart.py
 - Run python quickstart.py 'your index name'